 Illustration: Elenabs / iStock

-Catherine Seraphin in the Senior Communications Manager in the Office of Education at the Harvard T.H.
+Catherine Seraphin is the Senior Communications Manager in the Office of Education at Harvard T.H.
 Chan School of Public Health.